rowanmanning/rowanmanning.com/content/notes/_index.md

 ---
 title: "Rowan’s Notes"
-description: "Thoughts, comments, and links to interesting things Rowan Manning is reading."
+description: "Thoughts, comments, and links to interesting things Rowan Manning is reading / watching / listening to."
-# menu:
-#   main:
-#     name: "Notes"
-#     weight: 20
 ---

 Thoughts, comments, and links to interesting things.